alexhidalgo/PropChat/README.md

 Check out wireframes built using Moqups, a simple yet powerful prototyping tool for both UX designers and developers. https://moqups.com/aj1hidalgo/ToDZdczR/p:a70f8b92a

 ##Interactive Prototype
 Here is an interactive prototype of PropChat that you can view online or download to your phone!
-Prototyping is an important tool for every designer and developer which is why making it interactive to show user workflow through the app is super important.
+Prototyping is an important tool for every designer and developer which is why making it interactive to show user workflow is super important. http://invis.io/9H2E30AGS

 ##Models
 - User